Imperfect quantum networks with tailored resource states: Introduction

 Recently, in \cite{mor_noisy} an efficient method to describe noisy graph transformations has been found, the so-called noisy stabilizer formalism.
 In the framework of quantum networks, this is extremely useful since many protocols are formulated with graph states \cite{hein_multiparty_2004, hein_entanglement_2006} or employ resource states which can be described as a graph state \cite{hahn_quantum_2019, HahnLimitations2022, Meignant2019, Mannalath2023, Fischer2021}.
 Furthermore, the study of the impact of noise in the different stages of these applications is relevant to simulate and study the challenges faced in experimental realizations.

-In this work, we focus on entanglement-based quantum networks, where a multipartite entangled state is distributed in a quantum network with spatially separated nodes and is then locally manipulated to achieve a request in the network, e.g., bipartite communication between two nodes.
-These networks correspond to a top-down approach to quantum networks, as the entanglement is established before the request is known.
-This pre-establishment of the resource state allows for flexibility not present in bottom-up approaches to quantum networks \cite{matsuzaki_2010, vanmeter_recursive, epping2016large, pirandola2019end, wallnofer_simulating_2022, kozlowski_2019, coutinho2022robustness, Bugalho2023distributing}.
+In this work, we focus on entanglement-based quantum networks.
+The central idea for this approach is the distribution of a multipartite entangled state across spatially separated network nodes, which is then locally manipulated to achieve tasks for the network, e.g., establishing bipartite quantum communication between two nodes.
+This approach is motivated by the improvement of quantum memories in recent years \cite{zhong2015optically, young2020half, wang2021single, Picken_2019} and corresponds to a top-down approach to quantum networks, as the entanglement is established before the request is known.
+This pre-establishment of the resource state allows for (i) short waiting times for the network users, since the resource state only needs to be locally manipulated to fulfill a network request and (ii) flexibility not present in bottom-up approaches to quantum networks \cite{matsuzaki_2010, vanmeter_recursive, epping2016large, pirandola2019end, wallnofer_simulating_2022, kozlowski_2019, coutinho2022robustness, Bugalho2023distributing}.
 In particular, here we use the fact that the distribution of this resource state or entanglement topology does not need to match the structure of the network to tailor the entanglement topology to a certain set of possible requests in the network.

 Notably, we consider an imperfect setting that is comprised of noise on the distribution of resource states, memory errors due to the storage of entanglement, and lastly the manipulation via noisy operations.
 Then, two protocols to achieve bipartite communication in the network that consider different node capacities are established.
 Next, we analyze the behavior of the network under this imperfect setting and the chosen protocol.
 This analysis, mostly focused on the role of memory errors, entails: \begin{itemize} \item The optimization of the manipulation of the resource state. \item The study of the impact of asymmetries in both memory quality and positioning of the nodes. \item The investigation of regimes where the network can benefit from the customization of the entanglement topology based on a set of possible network requests. \end{itemize}